 The F.E.M.M.E.S.
-Fall Capstone events this year will be hour-long virtual sessions held every Saturday from 11 am to 12 pm from October 10th to November 21st, for 4th to 6th graders.
-It will expose students to various STEM fields by performing interactive, hands-on activities and give them an opportunity to interact with women+ pursuing STEM degrees and careers in college.
+Explore Winter Capstone events this year were hour-long virtual sessions held every Saturday from 11 am to 12 pm from March 20th to April 17th, for 4th to 6th graders.
+It exposed students to various STEM fields by performing interactive, hands-on activities and give them an opportunity to interact with women+ pursuing STEM degrees and careers in college.
 Specifically, the event is designed to support girls+ in developing their confidence and interest in STEM fields but, like all F.E.M.M.E.S. activities, is open to students of all genders.
 Materials for all activities are provided for free!
 Activity kits with instructions are also available for students who cannot participate virtually.
+Registration is now closed.

 Check-in at the Chemistry Building, bright and early!